Tinks18/Go-Gym/README.md

 As a user, I would like to be able to edit a booking so that I can make changes when needed

-As a user, I would like to receive feedback when I create a booking or edit one so I know it was completed successfully

-As a user, I want to be able to search a booking by reference to save time searching

 As a user I would like to delete a booking when I no longer require it

 **EPIC 5 - Deployment Epic**

-As a developer, I need to set up whitenoise so that my static files are served in deployment
+As a developer, I need to set up my static files are served in deployment

 As a developer, I need to deploy the project to heroku so that it is live for customers